-'Societal panarchy' essentially overlays the purely ecology based adaptive cycle model with four idealized states in human systems evolution.
+'Societal panarchy' essentially overlays the purely ecology-based adaptive cycle model with four idealized states in human systems' evolution.
 It abstractly (hence theoretically) refers to actors and the (government or governance) institutions that affect these structural relations and their subsequent social capital.
 Transition periods between these (cline) stages are neither static nor linear, particularly regarding their overall outcomes.
-I maintain that this conceptual 'societal panarchy' model, overlaid with the 'natural environmental panarchy' model, can provide a general framework for understanding humans' existential states in conjunction with ecosystem services (SES) transformation.
-This is relevant to 'development' as an 'organized intervention in collective affairs based on a standard of improvement' (Pieterse; 2001).
+I maintain that this conceptual 'societal panarchy' model, overlaid with the 'natural environmental panarchy' model, can provide a general framework for understanding humans' existential states in conjunction with ESS transformation.
+This relates to 'development' as an 'organized intervention in collective affairs based on a standard of improvement' (Pieterse, 2001).

 Pelling and Manuel-Navarrete (2011) express that human history has always experienced institutional stability, challenge, crisis, and reorganization, "with the possibility for social systems to become locked into any one phase."
-This occurs at scales from household formation across the life cycle, to local communities living with economic or other forms of restructuring, and larger political units from municipalities to nation states.
-Such patterns echo the adaptive cycle proposed by Holling et al." (p.2).
+This occurs at scales from household formation across the life cycle to local communities living with economic or other forms of restructuring and larger political units from municipalities to nation-states.
+Such patterns echo the adaptive cycle proposed by Holling et al." (p.
+2).

-2.2.3 Further Informing Development Researchers
+2.6.4 Further-Informing Development Researchers